witoldolszyk/List-App-Back-End/README.md

 Use command-line interface.

-In DjangoAPI use command 'python manage.pu runserver'
+In DjangoAPI use command 'python manage.py runserver'